 Stage 6: Embryo Transfer (will take place at Sims IVF)

 In preparation for embryo transfer in Ireland, your IVF Consultant and Egg donation Coordinator will advise you regarding a medication regime to prepare your uterine lining for embryo transfer.
 Fertility ultrasound monitoring will be provided throughout this process.

 Hormone and support medications will continue into early pregnancy.

 Stage 7: Outcome

-12 days after transfer, a pregnancy test is provided.
+12 days after embryo transfer, a pregnancy test is provided.

 Your Egg Donation Coordinator is available to offer advice and guidance on next steps.